 6. Identify potential points of failure

 Think about obstacles that might prevent you from achieving your goals and address them.
 The first one that comes to mind is our nagging and persistent inner critic (left to their own devices these little beasts will absolutely crush our dreams).
 Others include conflicting priorities, self-doubt, low self-esteem, lack of confidence, low energy, insufficient time, tendency to procrastinate, and fear of the unknown.
 Here’s some good news.
 While they may seem overwhelming at first, not a single one is insurmountable (at least in my experience).

 7. Hire a pro

 Are you willing to make a financial investment and if so what’s the smartest spend?
 Consider the help of a professional resume writer or coach if you feel overwhelmed or don’t have enough time to tackle this on your own.
 One thing’s for sure, to get the results you want you’ll need to approach this change with enthusiasm, conviction and positivity.
 That’s hard to do when coming from a place that’s not so happy.
 A good coach will help draw you out of that mindset.
 They’ll challenge you in a way that’s productive and effective.
-They’ll also support you and keep you accountable to accelerate any progress that you’d make on your own.
-Great coaches will have you singing in your car en route to the office before you know it.
+They’ll also support you and hold you accountable to accelerate any progress you’d make (or not make) on your own.

 8. Remember to breathe